 The Security Target [6] is the basis for this certification.
-It is based on the certified U.S. Government Protection Profile Database Management Systems for Basic Robustness Environments, Version 1.2, July 25, 2007 [8].
+It is based on the certified Protection Profile U.S. Government Protection Profile for Database Management Systems, Version 1.3, 24 December 2010 [7].

 The TOE Security Assurance Requirements (SAR) are based entirely on the assurance components defined in Part 3 of the Common Criteria (see part C or [1], Part 3 for details).
-The TOE meets the assurance requirements of the Evaluation Assurance Level EAL4 augmented by ALC_FLR.3.
+The TOE meets the assurance requirements of the Evaluation Assurance Level EAL 4 augmented by ALC_FLR.3.

-The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6] and the PP [8], chapter 5.
-They are selected from Common Criteria Part 2 and some of them are newly defined in the PP [8].)
+The TOE Security Functional Requirements (SFR) relevant for the TOE are outlined in the Security Target [6], chapter 5.
+They are selected from Common Criteria Part 2 and some of them are newly defined.
 Thus the TOE is CC Part 2 extended.

-The TOE Security Functional Requirements are implemented by the following TOE Security Functions:
+The TOE Security Functional Requirements are implemented by the following TOE Security Functionalities:

-TOE Security Function Addressed issue
+TOE Security Functionality Addressed issue

 F.IA Identification and Authentication

 F.LIM Resource Control - Database Resources

 F.DAC Discretionary Access Control

 F.APR Granting and Revoking privileges and Roles

 F.PRI Effective Privileges

 F.AUD Audit and Accountability

 F.CON Data Consistency

-F.DBV Oracle Database Vault functionality

-Table 1: TOE Security Functions
+Table 1: TOE Security Functionalities

 For more details please refer to the Security Target [6], chapter 6.
-Each of the security functions is broken down into smaller units and those units are explained in detail.

-The assets to be protected by the TOE are defined in the Security Target [6], chapter 3 and the Protection Profile [8].
-Based on these assets the TOE Security Environment is defined in terms of Assumptions, Threats and Organisational Security Policies.
+The assets to be protected by the TOE are defined in the Security Target [6], chapter 3 and the Protection Profile [7].
+Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
 This is outlined in the Security Target [6], chapter 3.